mmelvin-ch/docker-containers/crashplanpro/README.md

 ####Port 4243 (TCP_PORT_4243):

-This port is used by CrashPlan app to connect to CrashPlan service.
+This port is used by CrashPlan app to connect to CrashPlanPRO service.

 ```-p 4243:4243``` or ```-e TCP_PORT_4243=4243```

 ####Port 4280 (TCP_PORT_4280):

-This port exposes a noVNC instance with the CrashPlan Desktop App.
+This port exposes a noVNC instance with the CrashPlanPRO Desktop App.

 ```-p 4280:4280``` or ```-e TCP_PORT_4280=4280```

 Then navigate to ```http://yourip:4280/vnc.html?autoconnect=true&host=192.168.0.100&port=4280``` to access the graphic user interface.

+This container is only a simple modification of the Crashplan container which was built by gfjardim.
+However, this container is neither endorsed nor supported by gfjardim.